-Mileage tracking refers to keeping a log of miles driven for tax deduction or reimbursement purposes.
-For 2018 tax filings (that are due by April 15, 2019), you can claim a 54.5-cent deduction per business mile.
+Mileage tracking refers to keeping a log of miles or kilometers driven for tax deduction or reimbursement purposes.
 That means every mile driven to meet clients, run business errands or grab work supplies will add up to one thing: cash, either deducted from your taxes or reimbursed after you file.
 Uber drivers, photographers, Etsy shop owners — anyone who is self-employed — we’re talking to you.
 Here’s a rundown on everything you need to know about tracking business and personal mileage for your taxes.

-First, determine what qualifies as business mileage.
-The IRS has strict rules about what counts and what doesn’t.
+First determine what qualifies as business mileage.
+Governments have strict rules about what counts and what doesn’t.
 For example, traveling between offices and worksites, driving to meet a client for drinks or heading to the store for business-related supplies counts.
 But commuting anywhere from home doesn’t — even if you’re taking a business call in the car or going into the office to meet a client.

 Once you have a record of your miles, you can determine the amount you can deduct.
 There are two ways to determine this: the standard mileage rate method or the actual expense method.

 Qualifications for the standard mileage rate method vary depending on if you own or lease the car and for how long, as well as what claims you’ve made on the car in years past.